0xzer0x/0xzer0x.github.io/content/blog/statusbar-prayer-times.md

 ### Prerequisites

-Before using the script, you have the following dependencies installed on your system:
+Before using the script, you need to have the following dependencies installed on your system:

 - `jq`
 - `at`